Yamiyorunoshura/Cursor-Agents/commands/sunnycore_commiter.md

 Deliverables:
 1) A dry-run summary explaining the inferred bump (with rationale from commit scopes and BREAKING CHANGE signals) and the files that will change.
-2) One POSIX-compatible, non-interactive Bash script that performs the release end-to-end (idempotent; safe to re-run).
+2) A Keep a Changelog entry with proper formatting.
-3) A complete PR/merge description and a Keep a Changelog entry.
+3) Updated README.md (if version references exist) and commit messages following Conventional Commits.

 Inputs to request only if missing: repo path, default branch (main/master), remote name, desired bump (auto-infer + propose; confirm only if ambiguous), tag prefix (v or none), sign-off (yes/no), PR vs direct merge, monorepo package map (package paths → manifest types).